 Fourth-generation cellular systems are defined by the use of packet switching for more efficient data service and spatial multiplexing to increase frequency re-use.
-The widely-adopted standard is LTE.
+The widely-adopted standard is LTE2.
 It uses OFDMA for the downlink and FDMA for the uplink.

-Fifth-generation systems are in early testing stages.
-They could provide additional capacity through more aggressive spatial multiplexing, cooperation with unlicensed services and use of millimeter-wave frequencies for short-range high-rate links.
+Fifth-generation systems are being tested by service providers.
+They could provide additional capacity through more aggressive spatial multiplexing, cooperation with unlicensed services and use of millimeter-wave frequencies for short-range highrate links.

-&lt;sup>1GSM originally stood for Group Speciale Mobile, the European study group that developed the concept.
+1GSM originally stood for Group Speciale Mobile, the European study group that developed the concept.

-&lt;sup>2LTE stood for Long Term Evolution, presumably from WCDMA to something else.
+2LTE stood for Long Term Evolution, presumably from WCDMA to something else.